jayshahtx/jayshahtx.github.io/_posts/2015-06-04-rap-lyrics.md

 layout:     post
 title:      Rap Lyrics, Feminism, Love, and Statistics
 date:       2015-06-02
-summary:    Mining 20 years of rap lyrics to find patterns
+summary:    A statistical analysis of 25 years of rap lyrics
-og_image:   /assets/jayshah_bike.png
+og_image:   /assets/post5_chart5.png
 ---

 For a genre of music that is so casually dismissed as unintellectual, rap lyrics have been obsessively analyzed by academics, fans, and enthusiasts for decades.
 As an avid fan of rap music myself, I wanted to see if I could find any interesting patterns in lyrics from the past twenty years.
 After months of procrastinating this blog post, I finally buckled down to see what stories the data told.